Watch Taylor Swift and Sabrina Carpenter perform 'White Horse' and 'Coney Island' mash-up

 — millie (@stunninbrina) February 23, 2024

-Swift recently scrapped her “no repeats” approach to her “surprise songs” section of the ‘Eras Tour’ concerts.
+Swift recently scrapped her “no repeats” approach to the “surprise songs” section of the ‘Eras Tour’ concerts.

 “I’ve been thinking, I want to be as creative as possible with the acoustic set moving forward,” she told the crowd at one of her shows in Melbourne last week.